truenas/documentation/content/CORETutorials/JailsPluginsVMs/Plugins/MinIOPlugin.md

 ### Migration Overview
 Users with the S3 service enabled must upgrade CORE to version **13.0-U6** and complete the migration process **before** upgrading to a later major version.

+{{< hint type=danger title="Potential Client Disruption" >}}
+Configuring existing clients to communicate with the new Minio plugin deployment requires access to existing MinIO key pairs.

+The secret key portion of a MinIO key pair cannot be viewed after initial creation.
+If you do not have access to the configured secret key, access the MinIO UI through the existing to generate a new key pair.
+Record or save the new access key and secret key in a secure location.

+Reconfigure all MinIO clients using the new access key and secret key before proceeding with the migration process.
+{{< /hint >}}

 The migration path involves [installing a MinIO Client](#installing-the-minio-client) (MC) release with the required feature and function support to migrate the S3 service deployment.

 Next [configure the Minio plugin](#configuring-the-minio-plugin-for-migration) deployment and then [migrate data](#migrating-data) from the MinIO S3 service deployment to it.